Assumption College of Davao: Athletics

-The Assumption College of Davao has been very active in athletics and has joined different athletic contests from the divisional, regional and even in the national level.
-The school is known for its excellence in sports, especially in basketball.
-ACD has joined in athletic meets, such as the Davao Association of Catholic Schools (DACS) Sportsfest held every September, the Davao City Athletic Association (DCAA) Meet, the Davao Regional Athletics Association (DAVRAA) Meet, and the Palarong Pambansa.
+The Assumption College of Davao has joined different athletic contests from the divisional, regional and even the national level.
+The school is known for sports, especially basketball.
+ACD has joined athletic meets, such as the Davao Association of Catholic Schools (DACS) Sportsfest held every September, the Davao City Athletic Association (DCAA) Meet, the Davao Regional Athletics Association (DAVRAA) Meet, and the Palarong Pambansa.